itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 More reading
 ------------

-In addition you can read another tutorial about a ':ref:`Password recovery <password-recovery>`' from the memory using the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
+In addition you can read another article about a ':ref:`Password recovery <password-recovery>`' from the memory using the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.

 References
 ----------